edollar-project/edollar-gui/README.md

 - Copyright (c) 2014-2018, The Monero Project

-## Compiling Edollar Core from Source
+## Compiling Edollar GUI from Source

 ### On Linux: